Chalarangelo/30-seconds-of-interviews/questions/truth-table.md

 true|false|true
 true|true|true

-We want to exchange the top and bottom rows only to achieve a NAND(&&!) gate.
+We want to exchange only the top and bottom rows of the table to achieve a NAND (`&&!`) gate.
 A NAND gate is a logical expression that is true when any of the inputs are false.
-To achieve NAND from OR we need to invert the top and bottom outputs which is achieved by inverting the original values using the logical NOT (`!`) operator.
+To arrive at NAND using OR, we need to invert the top and bottom outputs, which is achieved by inverting the original values using the logical NOT (`!`) operator.

 ```js
 !a || !b